mckryton/senfgurke/features/README.md

 * [Parse features](read_features/parse_features/parse_features.feature)

-  A Feature describes the functionality of a software that will solve some specific problem of it's user.
+  A feature describes the functionality of a software that will solve some specific problem of it's user.
 It does so by giving examples of how the function works.
-  The content of a featured follows a nested structure.
-A feature can contain one or more rules (see parse rules for more).
-While a rule can contain one or more examples (see parse examples for more).
+  For a better understanding a featured follows a nested structure.
+A feature can contain zero or more rules (see parse rules for more).
+While a rule can contain zero or more examples (see parse examples for more).
+Of course only examples can be executed.
+So a feature or or rule without any assigned example will have no further effect on execution.
   Simple features can contain just some few examples without any rule.

 * [Parse rules](read_features/parse_features/parse_rules.feature)

-  A rule describes the logic or policy a feature shold follow.
+  Quite often a feature has more than one aspect.
+E.g. most feature will follow several business policies.
+A rule will help you to reflect those aspects in the feature description.
+A rule describes the logic or policy a feature should follow.
 All examples following a rule should explain this policy.
-A rule is limited by the start of the next rule or by the end of the feature.

 * [Parse steps](read_features/parse_features/parse_steps.feature)

   Steps are the building blocks of examples.
 Every step has a matching step definition where the step is expressed as working code.
-As result an example can be considered as working if all the code from the step definition is executed without errors.
+As result, an example can be considered "working" if all the code from the step definition is executed without errors.

 #### Parse Steps